 We present here the two most famous power indices in the literature, because of their normative qualities and their historical importance.
-The construction of the two power indices we present here is quite different but there is, in the two cases, a particular player called the pivotal player which has a crucial role.
-Our presentation is concise but a complete and clear description is given in Felsenthal and Machover (1998), in Laruelle (1998), or in Straffin (1994) among others.
+The construction of the two power indices we present here is quite different but there is, in the two cases, a particular player called the decisive or the swing $player^6$ which has a crucial role.
+Our presentation is concise.